nats-io/nats-architecture-and-design/spec/connection.md

 When the client detects disconnection, it starts to reconnect attempts with the following rules:
 1. Immediate reconnect attempt
     The client attempts to reconnect immediately after finding out it has been disconnected.
-2. Exponential BackOff with Jitter
+2. Exponential backoff with jitter
    - When the first reconnect fails, the backoff process should kick in.
 Default Jitter should also be included to avoid thundering herd problems.
 3. If the Server returned additional URLs, the client should try reconnecting in random order to each Server on the list.
 4. Successful reconnect resets the timers